enketo/blog/_posts/2014-04-08-grid-theme.md

 ### How to use

-This theme is currently exclusively available to [enketo.org](https://enketo.org) users.
+This theme is ~~currently exclusively available to [enketo.org](https://enketo.org) users~~ available for everybody.
 To use it add the value _'theme-grid'_ on the settings tab of your XLSForm in the 'style' column.
 This will switch your form to the Grid Theme.
 If you have multiple settings for 'style' (e.g. ['pages'](/pages) and 'theme-grid') simply separate them with a space.

 ![XLSForm Style Setting](../files/2014/04/XLSForm-style-theme-grid.png "Style setting in XLSForm")

 To fully leverage the power of the Grid Theme, you'll want to indicate which questions should be displayed on one row and how many cells they should occupy.
 We developed a very flexible and simple-to-use mechanism for this for this using _w1, w2, w3....w10_ to indicate the _relative width_ of a group or cell.
-It is best explained by looking at this tutorial form: [https://https://enke.to/::grid](https://enke.to/::grid).
+It is best explained by looking at this tutorial form: [https://enke.to/::grid](https://enke.to/::grid).
 The XLSForm source is available [here](https://docs.google.com/spreadsheet/ccc?key=0Al3Mw5sknZoPdDhSVmhJX2NvOG44X1RadTA2RVRzSHc&usp=sharing#gid=0).

 ![XLSForm Grid markup](../files/2014/04/XLSForm-w-markup.png "XLSForm Grid markup")